Shreyyx/Product-AssignmentScreens/README.md

+<h1>Moqui Training</h1>

+<h4>This file gives us an overview of how each API works and performs the related CRUD operations.
+Below are the screenshots attached for the same.</h4>

-Screenshots after testing the given APIs
+Screenshots after testing the given APIs:

 1. Create a Party: POST /parties